Cybiii/PRISM/README.md

-# PUMA - Photosensitive Urinary Monitoring Apparatus
+# PRISM - pH & Rehydration Intensity Sensor Module

 ## Overview

-PUMA (Photosensitive Urinary Monitoring Apparatus) is an innovative health monitoring system that analyzes color and pH levels of urine to provide real-time health insights.
+PRISM (pH & Rehydration Intensity Sensor Module) is an innovative health monitoring system that analyzes color and pH levels of urine to provide real-time health insights.
 The system uses the TCS34725 color sensor and pH sensors connected to Arduino, with a Node.js backend for data processing and a Next.js frontend for visualization.

 # Contributors: